Fire up the Barbeque for Corn on the Cob and Gooey Sweet Bananas

 Directions:

-1. Peel away the outer husks of the corn, but don’t rip them off – leave them attached at the base of the corn husk.
+1. Three hours beforehand, peel away the outer husks of the corn, but don’t rip them off – leave them attached at the base of the corn husk.

-2. Then, gently scrape away as many silk strands sitting on the actual cob as you can.
+2. Gently scrape away as many silk strands sitting on the actual cob as you can.
 Don’t worry if you don’t get them all.

-3. Wrap the corn back up in the husks and tie with either string or wrap and aluminum foil, sealing both ends.
+3. Wrap the corn back up in the husks and tie with either string or wrap in aluminum foil, sealing both ends.

 4. Soak the corn husks in water for at least three hours to prevent them from burning.

-6. The corn goes on the grill, wrapped up and soaking wet!
-Cook it for about 20 minutes.
+6. Place the wrapped, soaking-wet corn on the grill and cook for about 20 minutes.

-8. After the husks are cool enough to handle, peel away the husks a second time.
-Dip the ear in butter or margarine (if you like), then salt to taste.
+8. Peel away the husks a second time, dip the ear in butter or margarine (if desired), and salt to taste.

-• Sprinkle dried spice blends on the cob after buttering it.
-Tex-Mex is a favorite.
+• Sprinkle dried spice blends like Tex-Mex on the cob after buttering it.

 Ingredients: